lasigeBioTM/PPRSSM/README.md

 java ppr_for_ned_chebi resnik_dishin
 ```

+For GO entities in CRAFT corpus change to the desired subontology in the ppr_for_ned_go.java script

 ### Calculate metrics

 Process the results to get more results than what is given by PPRforNED: